AztecProtocol/aztec-packages/yellow-paper/docs/cryptography/protocol-overview.md

 # Incrementally Verifiable Computation Subprotocols

-An Incrementally Verifiable Computation (IVC) scheme describes a protocol that enables multiple successive proofs to evolve persistent state over time.
+An Incrementally Verifiable Computation (IVC) scheme describes a protocol that defines some concept of persistent state, and enables multiple successive proofs to evolve the state over time.

 IVC schemes are used by Aztec in two capacities: